 Australia is quite obviously a big country.
-The kind of place that you could spend a lifetime living in and never run out of things to see and do.
+It is the kind of place where you could spend a lifetime living and never run out of things to see and do.

-As a born and bred Aussie, I'm here to suggest a few alternative Australian destinations that you might consider putting on your itinerary the next time you're planning a trip to the land Down Under.
+As a born-and-bred Aussie, I'm here to suggest a few alternative Australian destinations that you might consider adding to your itinerary the next time you're planning a trip to the land Down Under.

 Tasmania

-This isn't the first time I've raved on about Tasmania, and it won't be the last.
-It may be Australia's smallest state, but it sure does pack in a bunch of things to see and do.
+This isn't the first time I've raved about Tasmania, and it won't be the last.
+It may be Australia's smallest state, but it sure does pack in many things to see and do.

 From there, I'd give myself two weeks to drive around the island, stopping in the towns along the way, doing nature walks, and sampling the local and severely underrated cuisine.